zaiisao/Documentation/en/Interactive Broadcast/push_stream_web.md

 # Push Streams to the CDN
 ## Introduction

-The CDN live streaming feature enables a host (broadcaster) to transform his or her uplink stream into RTMP and distribute it through different channels such as Web browser or streaming media player.
+The CDN live streaming feature enables a host (broadcaster) to transform the uplink stream into RTMP and distribute it through different channels such as the Web browser or streaming media player.

 > Contact sales@agora.io to enable Agora's CDN live streaming feature.